chakra-ui/ark/README.md

 ## What is Ark UI?

-Ark UI is a headless, open-source UI library with over45+ components designed for building reusable, scalable Design Systems.
+Ark UI is a headless, open-source UI library with over 45+ components designed for building reusable, scalable Design Systems.
 It supports a wide range of JavaScript frameworks, offering dedicated packages for each supported framework.